saad056/ReBBR/README.md

 ### Installation & Running Experiments

-1. Login or SSH to the machine.
+1. Login to the machine and install git using the below command. ``` sudo apt-get install -y git ```
 2. Clone the repository into the bbr folder.
  ```
  git clone https://https:github.com/jervisfm/rebbr.git bbr